theupdateframework/pep-maximum-security-model/README.rst

     reproducible wheels are possible).
 Another possibility is to optionally delegate trust of these wheels to an online role.

-2. An easy-to-use key management solution is needed for developers.  miniLock is one likely candidate for management and generation of keys.
+2. An easy-to-use key management solution is needed for developers.
+One approach is to generate a cryptographic private key from a user password, akin to miniLock.
 Although developer signatures can remain optional, this approach may be inadequate due to the great number of potentially unsigned dependencies each distribution may have.
 If any one of these dependencies is unsigned, it negates any benefit the project gains from signing its own distribution (i.e., attackers would only need to compromise one of the unsigned dependencies to attack end-users).
 Requiring developers to manually sign distributions and manage keys is expected to render key signing an unused feature.

 3. A two-phase approach, where the minimum security model is implemented before the maximum security model, will simplify matters and give PyPI